-Students wishing to enter the M.Div./M.B.A. or M.Div./M.A. programs may complete a joint application through the Seminary admissions office, fulfilling the requirements as stipulated individually by the Seminary and Campolo College for Graduate Professional Studies (the College).
+Students wishing to enter the M.Div./M.B.A. or M.Div./M.A. programs may complete a joint application through the Seminary admissions office, fulfilling the requirements as stipulated individually by the Seminary, the College of Business and Leadership (M.Div/M.B.A) and the College of Health and Social Sciences (M.Div./M.A.)